 Bridge Loan Financing

-We offer loans for any type of real estate situation where a quick closing is needed, As an example A "Bridge Loan" may be short term mortgage financing for just 6-12 months and that is in place between the termination of one loan and the beginning of another loan.
+We offer loans for any type of real estate situation where a quick closing is needed, As an example A "Bridge Loan" may be short or intermediate term mortgage financing for just 6-36 months and that is in place between the termination of one loan and the beginning of another loan.
 Also, a form of interim loan, generally made between a short term loan and a permanent (long term) loan, when the borrower needs to have more time before taking the long term financing.
 Commonly used for construction or rehab.
 Also unfinished or broken projects.Rates are higher than a conventional loan because financing is short term.

 - We Offer "Fast Track" Timelines.